 2. Hiring the Wrong Type of Person

 Full-time and part-time employees aren’t your only option in hiring.
 You can also consider hiring an intern, freelancer, or firm to help you, depending on your needs.
-A full-time employee can be a budget-breaker, especially when you factor in health insurance and other benefits that come out of your pocket.
+A full-time employee can be a budget-breaker, especially when you factor in health insurance, payroll taxes, and other payroll benefits that come out of your pocket.
 With the other options, you can pay for what you need and hire on a per-project basis.

 Interns are ideal if you have easy and menial tasks that don’t require a great deal of experience, like making copies or some light writing.
-A freelancer or firm is best for web and graphic design, as well as marketing and copywriting.
+A freelancer or firm is best for web development, graphic design, as well as copywriting.

 3. Waiting Too Long